SlimefunReloadingProject/RykenSlimeCustomizer-Wiki/en-us/plugin/comparison.md

 # rsc
 # Yes, nothing needs to be written
 ```

-For referencing vanilla items, sc must fill in VANILLA in the type column, while rsc only needs to fill in mc in the material_type column or directly ignore material_type
+For referencing vanilla items, SC must fill in `VANILLA` in the `type` field, while RSC only need a `material` field.

 ```yaml
 # Compare